Clear aligners or braces?

 - Visibility – believe it or not, but some children like being able to customise the colour of the elastic bands on their braces!

-Ultimately the best thing to do is to bring your child in to Happy Kids Dental, one of the UK’s foremost paediatric dental clinics, for an assessment and to speak with an orthodontist directly.
+Ultimately the best thing to do is to bring your child in to Happy Kids Dental in London, one of the UK’s foremost paediatric dental clinics, for an assessment and to speak with an orthodontist directly.
 We’ll talk you through the options and work with you to come up with a solution that makes everyone happy!